StreamRaiders/streamraiders.github.io/violators.markdown

 title: Violators
 permalink: /violators/
 ---

-# The following captains have violated the [Guidelines](https://captain.tv/guidelines) by allowing, supporting, promoting, encouraging or spreading toxicity and harassment in their communities.
+# The following captains have violated the [Guidelines](https://captain.tv/guidelines) by allowing, supporting, promoting, encouraging or spreading harassment in their communities.
 ###### Of course, most of them would deny any such activity.
 Sometimes even going as far as stating the opposite and claiming it's not based on anything factual.

 > [2 July, 2022] ctv_kermond: ... calling out specific Captains is a specific no-no - you can use the Reporting function for that!